pranshumalik14/quick-notes/README.md

 # quick-notes
-Summary articles for some topics!
+Reference articles for some topics!